Rail transport in Angola: Technical integration with SADC countries

 The Southern African Railways Association (SARA) is the body for this standardisation.
 The three Angolan railway companies are members of SARA.

+Lobito Atlantic Railway

+In 2023, a joint venture was formed to invest in the Benguela railway corridor, upgrading infrastructure and services.
+There are plans to transport ore from mines in the Congo, and to extend services into Angola.

 Planned new lines

 As at 2012, the plan involves eight new lines:

 Caminho de Ferro do Congo

-This line would start at downtown Luanda and reach the Congo mouth at Soyo and then Cabinda via a wide eastwards curve passing through Caxito, Ucua, Quibaxe, Dande, Uíge, Songo, Lucunga, Madimba, Zaire, M'banza-Kongo, Quiende, Lufico to Soyo.
-The line would then cross the Congo river between Soyo and Munanda, continue for about 40 km through the Democratic Republic of the Congo (DRC) before re-entering Angolan territory in the Cabinda province at Imã to reach Cabinda city, and continue from there via Landana, Buco Zau, Belize, Cabinda to Miconje, where it would connect with the rail network of Congo Brazzaville.
+This line would start at downtown Luanda and reach the Congo River mouth at Soyo and then Cabinda via a wide eastwards curve passing through Caxito, Ucua, Quibaxe, Dande, Uíge, Songo, Lucunga, Madimba, Zaire, M'banza-Kongo, Quiende, Lufico to Soyo.
+The line would then cross the Congo River between Soyo and Munanda, continue for about 40 km through the Democratic Republic of the Congo (DRC) before re-entering Angolan territory in the Cabinda province at Imã to reach Cabinda city, and continue from there via Landana, Buco Zau, Belize, Cabinda to Miconje, where it would connect with the rail network of Congo Brazzaville.
 This line would be 950 kilometres in length.

-In an earlier document from the transport ministry, there was a border crossing to DRC planned further up-stream, where the Congo river is not so wide and where the DRC/Angola border moves away from the river bank, i.e. at Noqui (Angola) and Matadi (DRC).
+In an earlier document from the transport ministry, there was a border crossing to DRC planned further up-stream, where the Congo River is not so wide and where the DRC/Angola border moves away from the riverbank, i.e. at Noqui (Angola) and Matadi (DRC).